MASCOT-NTNU/Missions/README.md

 # Contact

-Please contact Yaolin Ge (yaolin.ge@ntnu.no) if you have any questions. :grin:
+Please contact Yaolin Ge (yaolin.ge@ntnu.no) if you have any questions. :grin: :thinking: :metal: